fibo/.software/README.md

     ### end .software config
     ########################################################

+## Finally

-Load it if you want to use it in your current shell session
+Load `.software` if you want to use it in your current shell session

     $ source ~/.software/init.sh